scaleway/serverless-functions-node/docs/dev.md

 To test your local version of this package, you can use [`npm link`](https://docs.npmjs.com/cli/v6/commands/npm-link).

-You can do this quickly from the `examples` directory with:
+You can do this from the `examples` directory with:

 ```sh
 cd examples